If you want to purchase a mountain bike, you might wonder if you should buy a cross country vs trail bike.

 This bike has a 29-inch wheel size and comes in a variety of sizes to accommodate you, such as small, medium, and large.
-It has balanced geometry that accommodates flat-out riding when required and is well priced in its category.
+It has a balanced geometry that accommodates flat-out riding when required and is well-priced in its category.

 It’s equipped with a supportive pedaling platform, enabling you to climb with greater ease.
 It’s got a carbon frame and is lightweight so that it’s a solid all-rounder.

 Some drawbacks, however, are that the Norco Optic C2 could have had better brakes on board and it doesn’t perform as well as it could on rocky trails.

 This is a bike that’s been improved from previous models.
 It contains aluminum tubing to provide it with better geometry to ensure stability at high speeds.
 This also helps to boost your climbing position.
 This bike is stable and sturdy so that you can cycle hard.